 - Has had significant weight gain since birth.

 Once you have decided that it is time to start feeding your baby solid food, many questions arise about how to implement solid foods into his or her diet.
-Below are some tips on how and what to start feeding your baby to make the transition from a pure milk diet to a solid food diet:
+Below are some tips on how and what to start feeding your baby to make the transition from a pure breast-milk or formula diet to a solid food diet:

 - Begin feeding your baby when he or she is well rested and in a good mood.